 The purpose of this study is to look for specific changes in the children's bodies responsible for digesting table sugar and also to see if the changes can be seen in a breath test.
 People who cannot digest sugar often have chronic diarrhea and/or chronic abdominal pain, including children 18 years of age or younger.
 After common causes for the chronic diarrhea or chronic abdominal pain are ruled out, more rare conditions such as congenital sucrase-isomaltase disorder (CSID) are often not evaluated.
 The sucrase-isomaltase (SI) gene has coding to make an enzyme needed to digest sugar.
 When there is a mutation in the SI gene, patients with CSID often experience chronic diarrhea and/or chronic abdominal pain.
 Assessing the SI gene for these select mutations commonly found in CSID patients and a breath test will be two ways to rule out the possibility for CSID.

-Primary Clinical Objective: Confirm a new screening paradigm for CSID based on genetic testing.
+Primary Clinical Objective: Assess a possible new screening paradigm for variant CSID through non-invasive genetic and breath testing

 - Prevalence of CSID genetic variants in the subject population: Determine the prevalence of CSID genetic variants (Analyzed Variants) in subjects 18 years of age or younger with a primary symptom of chronic idiopathic diarrhea or chronic abdominal pain without constipation.